Photographer Nikita Gross collaborated with ArtWorks apprentices to create Heart and Soul, a city-wide outdoor portrait exhibition.

 As Gross prepared to publicly exhibit this project, which involved dozens of people, thousands of photos, and countless personal stories—all created alongside a global equality movement—she considered why collaboration is important to the future of human rights.
 “That’s what the big message is,” she says.
 “This is a revolution of who we are as people, how we look at each other.
 It’s opened us up to actually seeing people and hearing their stories differently.”

 Heart and Soul opens city-side September 21, 2020.
-We will update this post as specific locations are announced.
+View map of locations here.

 FotoFocus collaborates—locally, nationally, and internationally—to present and support photography and lens-based projects that are accessible, enriching, and engaging to a diverse public.
 FotoFocus inspires conversations about the world through the art of photography and film, via its partnerships and signature programming including the FotoFocus Biennial, FotoFocus Symposium, FotoFocus Film Program, and FotoFocus Lecture and Visiting Artist Series.